 Like “development”, leadership is a term that has been loosely defined and constantly misused.
 Just manage to crawl into a position of eminence, and all of a sudden, you are declared a leader.
 It does not matter if you bring to the job the attributes and attitudes of a follower.
-What matters is that you are sitting in an important office, deciding what others must done, and issuing instructions to subordinates.
+What matters is that you are sitting in an important office, deciding what others must do, and issuing instructions to subordinates.
 Your status as a leader is confirmed once you are granted access to councils at which key decisions are made.
 It gets even better when you are followed around by a press corps looking for scoops and photo-ops.

 On a serious note, leadership is a concept that has sparked lively academic debates.
 To some, it is a static structure that means little outside the environment in which it is located.
 If this school of thought is right, leadership is a captive, not the molder, of the environment.
 As it so happens, others see leadership differently, specifically, as the nerve center at which a particular society’s or an organization’s fortunes are plotted, shaped and determined.
 Whether you call it change or transformation, you are unlikely to proceed very far unless you dream big dreams and chart a course that takes you from one state to a preferred one.
 As my late boss, Professor Adebayo Adedeji once remarked, a leader without a vision is a fraud on society.

 Viewed as a structure then, leadership is no more than a pecking order of positions located at the highest rungs of the socio-political and organizational hierarchy.
 This static approach conceptualizes leadership as positions that are assigned the rank, but not necessarily, the task, of visioning a better future for a community, a nation-state, a government department or a business enterprise.
-The structural view is one that finds favor in many parts of Africa, more so, as it places emphasis on who occupies what office, instead of who make happen those things which a people earnestly wish to see happen and checkmate forces opposed to society’s peace and happiness.
+The structural view is one that finds favor in many parts of Africa, more so, as it places emphasis on who occupies what office, instead of who make happen those things which a people earnestly wish to see happen and interdict forces opposed to society’s peace and happiness.